 For our 2022 Fellowship, we are thrilled to announce that we plan to return our summer programming to Israel (assuming the safety of travel), followed by a Winter and Spring Seminar in the U.S. Applications are now open – APPLY HERE.
 (If you are too young to apply this year, add your name to our interest form.)

-Highlights of the upcoming summer at Isabella Freedman include:
+Highlights of the summer at Isabella Freedman included:

-Our 2020 Fellows are completing their Fellowship year – although it was a challenging time, in the midst of the pandemic, their experience was deeply transformative and meaningful.
+Our 2020 Fellows have completed their Fellowship year – although it was a challenging time, in the midst of the pandemic, their experience was deeply transformative and meaningful.

 The Spring Seminar, which was held in April 2021 at the Isabella Freedman Retreat Center, marked the first time that Fellows got to see each other in person after nearly a year of virtual experiences.
 This joyous return to in-person learning featured significant Fellow-led learning sessions that included creative writing, Jewish text study, scientific discussions, and new rituals.
 Read more about this seminar.